Quantum Chernoff divergence in advantage distillation for quantum key distribution and device-independent quantum key distribution: Results

 and $B_j=A_j$ for all $j\in\{0,1,2,3\}$.
 This case can be viewed as a combination of the Mayers-Yao self-test~\cite{MY98} with the measurements in case~\ref{case:2222}.
 Alternatively, it can be viewed as having Alice and Bob both perform all the measurements listed in case~\ref{case:2222}. \end{enumerate}

 To compute the maximum tolerable noise for the new security condition in Theorem~\ref{theorem:2}, it is necessary to establish a lower bound on $Q(\rho_{ET|00}, \rho_{ET|11})$ in terms of some quantity which we can bound in the device-independent context.
-One such convenient quantity is the trace distance $d(\rho_{ET|00}, \rho_{ET|11})$, which is related to $Q(\rho_{ET|00}, \rho_{ET|11})$ by the following inequality (Eq.~(9) in~\cite{ACM+07}), similar to the Fuchs--van de Graaf inequality:
+One such convenient quantity is the trace distance $d(\rho_{ET|00}, \rho_{ET|11})$, which is related to $Q(\rho_{ET|00}, \rho_{ET|11})$ by the following inequality (Eq.~(9) in~\cite{ACM+07}), similar to the Fuchs--van de Graaf inequality:\footnote{We could view the inequality~\eqref{eq:QlowerFvdG} as implying that as a corollary of Theorem~\ref{theorem:1}, we have that a sufficient condition for the repetition-code protocol to be secure (given sufficiently large $k$) is to have $1 - d(\rho_{ET|00}, \rho_{ET|11}) > \frac{\epsilon}{1-\epsilon}$.
+Since we use the inequality~\eqref{eq:QlowerFvdG} to obtain our subsequent numerical results, we can view those numerical results as being those that would be given by this corollary.
+However, we present Theorem~\ref{theorem:1} in its stated form since it is a more general statement.}

 Importantly, as noted in~\cite{TLR20}, there exists a technique to compute upper bounds on $d(\rho_{ET|00}, \rho_{ET|11})$ for DI protocols.
 Namely, by the operational interpretation of trace distance (see e.g.~\cite{NC10}), it can be written as $d(\rho_{ET|00}, \rho_{ET|11}) = 2 P_g(\rho_{ET|00}, \rho_{ET|11}) - 1$, where $P_g(\rho_{ET|00}, \rho_{ET|11})$ is the distinguishing probability between the states $\rho_{ET|00}, \rho_{ET|11}$.
 This probability can equivalently be viewed as Eve's probability of guessing Alice and Bob's single-round measurement outcomes (using her side-information $ET$) conditioned on Alice and Bob getting the same outcomes, and an SDP technique for securely bounding such probabilities in device-independent protocols was developed in~\cite{TTB+16}.
 Hence to find the maximum noise value for which we can prove the protocol is secure, our approach is to apply the technique in~\cite{TTB+16} to bound the right-hand-side of~(\ref{eq:QlowerFvdG}) as a function of $q$, and find the intersection of the resulting curve with the right-hand-side of~(\ref{eq:suffQ}).